Prottoy127/protoy_saha_real_estate_project/README.md

         * Function 2
         * Function 3
     * ELT Extract Load Transform
-    * Tools
+    * Tools: Dbt, Tableau, Snowflake, Azure

 # F. Visualization
 #### Provide details of the visualizations created for the project.
 * Include charts, graphs, and any other visual representation of the data.
     * Visualization Example
     * Four different visualizations were created to understand trends and historical real estate trends in NJ.
+       * Sale Price by Building Year Built
+       * Total Sale Prices by County Heatmap
+       * Total Sale Prices by County
+       * Total Sale Prices by Property Type
 * Mention any libraries or tools used for visualization (e.g., Matplotlib, Power BI).
 *    None
 # G. Insights
 #### Highlight any key insights gained from the project.
 * Provide an overview of what was learned or discovered through data analysis.
-* Example:
     * High correlation between colonial property type and sale prices in NJ.
     * Significant opportunity for real estate investment in key zipcodes yet to be explored.
 # H. Conclusion